 EMC implemented the outbound sustainable packaging scorecard in 2014.
 This scorecard establishes target ratios between pack and product weight, and preferred percentages for renewable, recyclable and biodegradable content.
 Our intention is to make sure that we limit the use of excess material wherever possible and reduce the impact of our packs at the end of their life.
 We have set a target to optimize 95 percent of our high-volume customer-facing packs for sustainable design by 2020.

 |Renewable1 /Recyclable2 /Biodegradable content by weight||75%||90%||99+%|

 |Ratio of pack weight to final product ship weight||30%||20%||10%|

-EMC’s overall performance is calculated by weighting the sustainability performance of each high-volume, customer-facing packaging design by its annual volume.
-In 2014, 76 percent of our packs were identified to be optimized for sustainable materials and/or right sizing.
-The following graph represents the breakdown by score of our high-volume packs purchased during 2014.
+The sustainable packaging scorecard is applied to customer-facing packs that we purchase in volumes greater than 1,000 units per year.
+EMC’s overall performance is calculated by weighting the sustainability performance of each pack by its annual volume.
+In 2015, 77 percent of our packs were considered optimized for sustainable materials and/or right sizing.
+The following graph represents the breakdown by score of our high-volume packs purchased during 2015.

 In 2015, we shared the scorecard methodology with our packaging suppliers to increase transparency and drive the optimization of all new packaging designs.
 Proposed packs are now scored proactively during the design phase.

 Also during 2015, we developed a multi-criteria tool to help prioritize actions for non-optimized packaging.
 The criteria include the scorecard assessment plus pack cost, annual volume and presence of non-preferred materials.
 Use of this tool showed that many of these non-optimized packs were used by our reverse logistics (when a product is returned to EMC at the end of its useful life).
 This insight enabled us to generate internal awareness about packaging reuse, while identifying opportunities to reuse inbound packaging for reverse logistics.